theheking/intro-to-command-line-hpc/practical_overview/6_Writing_Scripts_workingwithdata.md

 title: 6 - Writing Scripts and Working with Data
 ---

-Writing Scripts and Submitting Jobs to Katana
+Writing Scripts and Submitting Jobs to the Wolfpack
 =============================================

 > Overview